-As part of its engagement in 2019, FPL conducted a review of the Company's non-employee director compensation program compared to several peer companies with reasonably similar market capitalization and business strategy (the "2019 Review").
-FPL determined in its analysis that the Company's non-employee director compensation was considerably below the median of the selected peer group.
-In 2022, the Compensation Committee recommended, and the Board approved, an increase in non-employee director compensation to bring non-employee director compensation closer to the median compensation of a peer group reviewed by FPL.
-Effective January 1, 2022, each non-employee director received the following compensation for 2022 service:
+As part of its engagement in 2023, FPC conducted a review of the Company's non-employee director compensation program compared to several peer companies with reasonably similar market capitalization and business strategy (the "2023 Review").
+FPC determined in its analysis that the Company's non-employee director compensation was below the median of the selected peer group.
+In 2023, the Compensation Committee recommended, and the Board approved, an increase in non-employee director compensation to bring non-employee director compensation closer to the median compensation of a peer group reviewed by FPC.
+Effective July 1, 2023, each non-employee director received the following compensation for their services (prorated for 2023):

-- an annual retainer of \$80,000, paid quarterly; - an annual equity award in the amount of \$100,000, with shares determined based on the closing price of common stock on the date of grant;

-- an additional \$1,000 for each meeting of the Board attended above 15 meetings a year; - an additional \$1,000 for each meeting of a Board Committee attended as a member above 15 meetings per year; - an additional annual retainer of \$35,000 for service as the Chairperson of the Board; - an additional annual retainer of \$20,000 for service as the Chairperson of the Audit Committee; - an additional annual retainer of \$10,000 for service as the Chairperson of the Compensation Committee; and - an additional annual retainer of \$10,000 for service as the Chairperson of the Nominating Committee.
+- an annual retainer of \$100,000, paid quarterly; - an annual equity award in the amount of \$120,000, with shares determined based on the closing price of common stock on the date of grant, which is to be the first Friday following the annual meeting of shareholders; - an additional annual retainer of \$25,000 for service as the Lead Independent Director of the Board (effective January 1, 2024); - an additional annual retainer of \$30,000 for service as the Chairperson of the Audit Committee; - an additional annual retainer of \$10,000 for service as the Chairperson of the Compensation Committee; - an additional annual retainer of \$10,000 for service as the Chairperson of the Nominating Committee; - an additional fee of \$5,000 for service as a member on any committee: